18F/18f.gsa.gov/_posts/2015-03-13-how-to-protosketch.md

 You don't need a working API if you can mock one out with static JSON.
 You can use jQuery to access the file or files to create a design that will be structurally similar to one that actually accessed an API or database.
-Javascript allows you to tie any number of simulated datasources together into one HTML page.
+JavaScript allows you to tie any number of simulated datasources together into one HTML page.

 As a program manager describes the data types of each source, just add samples to the JSON files.
 Soon enough, ask the program manager to refresh the page on their laptop or smartphone, and like magic they will see their product needs come to life.
-In many cases, it will be worthwhile to optimize Javascript code to nicely render arbitrary JSON.
+In many cases, it will be worthwhile to optimize JavaScript code to nicely render arbitrary JSON.
-In other words, the less your Javascript knows about your data, the more flexibly you can sketch in sample data.
+In other words, the less your JavaScript knows about your data, the more flexibly you can sketch in sample data.

 Making Data Malleable